An organisation hosting a raffle, fundraising event or bingo game must be registered as a community or charitable organisation.

 To apply to become a nominee, please download and complete the Amendment to a minor gaming permit - new nominee application form

 Some gaming activities may require a minor gaming permit in order for the organisation to conduct the activity legally.

 The following activities require a minor gaming permit:

 Other minor gaming activities that generally do not require a minor gaming permit include:

-Details on how to conduct bingo and the responsibilities with those involved is available from the Bingo page.
+For details on how to conduct bingo and the responsibilities with those involved, see: Bingo

 If you wish to conduct minor gaming activities in another state, you will need to contact the appropriate authority about an application.
 See Standard licence obligations for the list of interstate authorities.